Explore content

 You can download filtered data for items that are backed by a service and shared publicly.

-• Select the Download button download on the side panel to download a file or view download options.
+• Click the Download button download on the side panel to download a file or view download options.
 Select Toggle filters for your subset of features.
-Learn more about data downloads.

 Note:

-For items backed by a feature service, only features displayed (based on geographic or other filters) are downloaded.
-Otherwise, all features within the bounding rectangle of the filtered area are downloaded.
+For items backed by a feature service, only features displayed (based on geographic or other filters) are downloaded; otherwise, all features within the bounding rectangle of the filtered area are downloaded.

 Explore attribute tables